DNL OmniMedia Inc. is referred to in this Code of Conduct as “we”, “us”, “our”, or “DNL”.

 DNL observes the most stringent standards in the keeping of our financial records and accounts.
 Our books and records must reflect all components of transactions, as well as our own standard of insisting upon an honest and forthright presentation of the facts.
 On a monthly basis, hourly reports to clients are audited to ensure validity; if an anomaly is found and will change the end result, the client will be notified.

 It is the responsibility of each employee to uphold these standards.
 Appropriate records must be kept of all transactions.
-Information must not be falsified or concealed under any circumstance, and an employee whose activities cause false financial reporting will be subject to disciplinary action, including termination.
+The information must not be falsified or concealed under any circumstance, and an employee whose activities cause false financial reporting will be subject to disciplinary action, including termination.

 Protection and Proper Use of Company Assets